noahehall/theBookOfNoah/algorithms.md

   - `parallel processing` performing more than one algorithmic step at a time
   - `neural networks`
     - technology that is used to simulate human thought and make deep learning tehcniques possible for machine learning scenarios
+  - `pyrrhic victory`
+    - one in which someone wins every battle but ends up losing the war because the cost of the victory exceeds the gains of winning by such a large margin
+    -

 ## other things
   - GPUs are commonly used chips for perming algorithm-related tasks